 If you or a loved one has been injured in an 18-wheeler truck accident in Monroe, Louisiana, Bruscato Law can help make things right.

 Our law practice has a proven record of successful settlements for clients.
 We have the experience and resources to fight trucking companies to win cases for victims just like you.
-As a personal injury lawyer, I am dedicated to helping victims of all types of truck accidents, including 18 wheeler commercial vehicles, semi-trucks, big rigs, tractor trailers, and more.
+As a personal injury lawyer, I am dedicated to helping victims of all types of truck accidents, including 18 wheeler commercial vehicles, semi-trucks, big rigs, busses, tractor trailers, and more.

 Despite driver conscientiousness and strict safety enforcement in the commercial trucking industry, 18-wheeler accidents are on the rise.